pjohnst5/CoolsterCodes/content/articles/omscs-which-specialization-should-you-choose/omscs-which-specialization-should-you-choose.md

 +++
-title = "OMSCS Which Specialization Should You Choose" hook = "Choosing the right OMSCS specialization for you" image = "./spec3.jpg" published_at = 2024-10-05T15:47:41-07:00
+title = "OMSCS Which Specialization Should You Choose?" hook = "Choosing the right OMSCS specialization for you" image = "./spec3.jpg" published_at = 2024-10-05T15:47:41-07:00